-Gunfire reported at Mali tourist resort
+Gunmen attack Mali luxury resort

 - The EU Training Mission in Mali said they are aware of the attack and are assessing the situation

-(CNN)Shots were fired Sunday at a luxury resort popular with Westerners near Mali's capital city of Bamako, according to a tweet from the UN Mission to the West African country.
+(CNN)Gunmen on Sunday attacked a luxury resort popular with Westerners near Mali's capital city of Bamako, US and Malian officials said.

-The tweet reads: "shots fired at Le Campement #Kangaba, tourist camp in the suburbs of #Bamako #Mali."
+"Ongoing attack at Hotel Kangaba "Le Campement" 30 min southeast of #Bamako, #Mali," the US State Department tweeted, warning people to avoid the area.

-A spokeswoman for the UN Mission Mali confirmed to CNN that "there is a situation ongoing at the location.'"
+Mali's Ministry of Security and Civil Protection said in a statement that "armed individuals - certainly terrorists" attacked the Le Campement resort.
+The statement said that a Malian anti-terror force was on the scene.

 The EU Training Mission in Mali tweeted a statement that they were aware of the attack and were assessing the situation.